vince/gng/index.md

 ### Initiative

 When combat breaks out, everyone must be sorted into an order so they each get to act and react in turn.
-Every character tests their **DEX**, those that succeed, take their turn before their opponents.
+Every character checks their **DEX**, those that succeed, take their turn before their opponents.
 They must then act as a group - deciding their own order for actions.
-Those that fail their **DEX** tests, go after their opponents.
+Those that fail their **DEX** checks, go after their opponents.

 ### Player's turn